 What is dialysis?

 Dialysis is a treatment for kidney failure.
 Kidney failure, also called renal failure, is a life-threatening condition.
 Healthy kidneys produce urine by filtering waste from your blood and controlling water levels in the body.
 Diseases or injury can damage your kidneys so they no longer perform these critical functions.

 Chronic kidney failure occurs over a long period of time and can lead to permanent kidney damage and end-stage kidney failure.
 Treatment for end-stage kidney failure is life-long dialysis or a kidney transplant.

 Types of dialysis

-- Hemodialysis is a procedure in which your blood flows from your body to a machine called a hemodialyzer.
+Hemodialysis is a procedure in which your blood flows from your body to a machine called a hemodialyzer.
 The hemodialyzer removes wastes, extra fluid, and other harmful substances from your blood.
 It then returns the blood to your body.
 A specialized hemodialysis team often performs hemodialysis in a hospital or outpatient dialysis center.
 Some patients are trained to perform hemodialysis in the home.

-- Peritoneal dialysis is a procedure that you perform at home.
+Peritoneal dialysis is a procedure that you perform at home.
 It involves filling the space in your abdomen with a dialyzing solution through a small tube called a catheter.
 The catheter is surgically implanted in your abdomen and comes out below your belly button.
 The dialyzing solution draws wastes and extra water out of your blood through the small blood vessels in your abdomen.
 The solution, wastes, and extra body water then drain out of your abdomen through the catheter into a bag.
 There are two types of peritoneal dialysis.
 Continuous ambulatory peritoneal dialysis (CAPD) is a treatment you perform several times throughout the day without a machine.
 Ambulatory means that CAPD is adapted for staying mobile.
 You can take part in various activities with the solution in your abdomen.
 Continuous cycling peritoneal dialysis (CCPD) is a treatment in which a machine performs multiple cycles of dialysis during the night while you sleep.